-Have you see this database for WW1 nurses?
-This week an interesting search lead me a database at the Red Cross UK site where you can search for V.A.D.
+Have you seen this database for WW1 nurses?
+This week an interesting search lead me to a database at the Red Cross UK site where you can search for V.A.D.
 Nurses including WW1 Nurses.
 Details below and this is how I got there:

 What are VAD’s?

 The search started with me trying to find out what V.A.D stood for in the rank or profession on a marriage certificate I recently got from the UK.
 Typically I find the rank or profession section of certificates is blank for females however this one for a 1 January 1919 marriage was not.